learning-zone/angular-basics/README.md

 <h3>Child title</h3>
 Child content.
 ```
-#### Q. How can you add an active class to a selected element in a list component?
-#### Q. What is a template variable.
-How would you use it?
-#### Q. What is the difference of using a property binding verses a function binding on a template?
-#### Q. What happens if you subscribe to a data source multiple times with async pipe?
-#### Q. what is the difference between ng-content, ng-container and ng- template?
-#### Q. When you create a data-binding in Angular, are you working with attributes or properties?
-What is the difference anyway?

 #### Q. When can you omit the brackets in template binding?
 The brackets, `[]`, tell Angular to evaluate the template expression.
 If you omit the brackets, Angular treats the string as a constant and initializes the target property with that string: